 - Non-recyclable waste: a last resort for contaminated or non-recyclable items including crisp packets, napkins and plastic types 3, 6 and 7 (these are often displayed on the product)

-- Other waste: batteries, electronics, hazardous waste and bulky waste need to be recycled at special collection points.
+- Other waste: batteries, electronics, hazardous waste and bulky waste need to be recycled at special collection points dotted around campus.

 Student waste audit

-Every year an internal waste audit is done with student volunteers to identify areas of improvement in our waste management.
+Every year student volunteers lead a waste audit to identify areas of improvement in our waste management.
 Using this information we are able to make changes such as introducing new bins or refreshing our signage to make it easier for people to recycle correctly.

 The audit involves students sorting through bags of mixed recycling and non-recyclable waste from each of the waste compounds around the University.
 In 2018, students found that approximately 50% of the general waste content could have been recycled.
 As a result, we redesigned our bin signage to include clearer information.
-They also found that more food waste was going into the right bin, which was a positive impact of our deploying more food waste bins around campus as a result of the 2016 audit.
+They also found that food waste contamination had reduced since the prior audit, which was a positive impact of our deploying more food waste bins around campus.

 How to get involved